microservicer/flutter-pipelines/README.md

 This repository contains the infrastructure code for deploying a Flutter mobile app to the Play Store and App Store.

+It is an opinionated setup that is focused on using a native Flutter approach to building and deploying the app.
+It is also focused on GitOps so that all changes are tracked within this repository.
+The only exception is the Fastlane Match certificates and profiles that are stored in a separate repository, depending on your setup.

 ## Overview

 The Flutter mobile app pipelines are a set of pipelines that are used to build and test the Flutter mobile app.